-The SHIP also sets how the Council and its partners have identified and prioritised projects that are capable of being delivered within the period 2023-28, and identifies where there are development constraints in relation to particular projects.
-It sets out estimated timescales for project delivery and identifies a range of funding sources and resource mechanisms including Scottish Government grant, Registered Social Landlord own resources and private sector borrowing, other funding initiatives and the Council's own resources.
+The SHIP also sets out how the Council and its partners have identified and prioritised projects that are capable of being delivered within the period 2024-2029 and identifies where there are development constraints in relation to particular projects.
+It sets out estimated timescales for project delivery and identifies a range of funding sources and resource mechanisms including Scottish Government grants, Registered Social Landlord own resources and RSL borrowing, other funding initiatives and the Council's own resources.

-The SHIP 2023-2028 sets out ambitious proposals for potentially up to 1,320 new affordable Borders homes at a total estimated investment value in the region of £268m during 2023-2028.
-In addition the SHIP 2023-2028 identifies Potential Pipeline Development Projects which require further work before they could potentially be accelerated into the 5 year programme, or included in future SHIPs in due course.
+The SHIP 2024-2029 sets out ambitious proposals for potentially up to 1,122 new affordable Borders homes at a total estimated investment value in the region of £267m during 2024-2029.
+In addition the SHIP 2024-2029 identifies Potential Pipeline Development Projects which require further work before they could potentially be accelerated into the 5 year programme, or included in future SHIPs in due course.
 Most of these are developer-led or privately owned sites, which draws attention to the importance of the housing market in the delivery of affordable housing.

-From the 1,320 potential units, 295 are particular needs units and (22%) and 169 (13%) are wheelchair accessible houses.
+From the 1,122 potential units, 266 are particular needs units (24%) and 111 (10%) are wheelchair accessible houses.
 Table 3 provides a breakdown of the total potential units by Housing Market Area.

-Table 3: SHIP 2023-2028 Planned Units by HMA
+Table 3: SHIP 2024-2029 Planned Units by HMA

-НМА 2023/24 2024/25 2025/26 2026/27 2027/28 Total %
+НМА 2024/25 2025/26 2026/27 2027/28 2028/29 Total %

-Berwickshire 92 99 70 53 68 382 29%
+Berwickshire 20 30 12 128 105 295 26%

-Central 121 293 386 63 0 863 65%
+Central 92 89 130 202 215 728 65%

-Northern 0 58 0 0 0 58 4%
+Northern 22 27 0 0 0 49 4%

-Southern 0 11 0 0 0 11 1%
+Southern 0 0 0 0 0 0 0%

-Unknown 6 0 0 0 0 6 0%
+Unknown 10 10 10 10 10 50 4%

-Scottish Borders 219 461 456 116 68 1,320 100
+Scottish Borders 144 156 152 340 330 1,122 100%

-Source: SHIP 2023-2028 Open Market Shared Equity Scheme
+Source: SHIP 2024-2029 AHSP purchases

 The Scottish Social Housing Tender Price Index measures the movement in construction costs of social housing in Scotland.
 The index is based on analysing the construction costs in accepted tenders for affordable housing.
 Grant recipients provide tender information through the Housing Tender Return.
-The average is about £200k per unit (3 person equivalent) although most recent tenders returned have been significantly higher, and is an area of concern.
+The average is about £200k per unit (3 person equivalent) although most recent tenders returned have been significantly higher, which is an area of concern.

-This SHIP is based on a number of known and assumed funding resources that the Council and its development partners will draw upon.
-These include Affordable Housing Supply Programme grant Allocations of 16.0m in 2022/23 and assumptions of £15.954m in 2023/24, £16.010m in 2024/25 and £16.275m in 2025/26.
-The SHIP also assumes use of up to £2.250m Second Homes Council Tax funding from the Council and of up to £138m estimated private borrowing by the Registered Social Landlords over the period of the SHIP to 2028.
+The SHIP is based on a number of known and assumed funding resources that the Council and its development partners will draw upon.
+These include Affordable Housing Supply Programme grant allocations of £16.0m in 2022/23 and assumptions of £15.954m in 2023/24, £16.010m in 2024/25 and £16.275m in 2025/26.
+The SHIP also assumes use of up to £5.1m Second Homes Council Tax funding from the Council and up to £154m estimated private borrowing by the Registered Social Landlords over the period of the SHIP to 2029.

-To assist budget estimating, the Council and its partners have developed this SHIP 2023/28 on the basis of an indicative grant of £96k/unit, and RSL Private Finance contribution of £104k/unit, which illustrates the increasing pressure on individual RSL's finite financial capacity.
+To assist budget estimating, the Council and its partners have developed this SHIP 2024-2029 on the basis of an indicative grant of £96k/unit, and RSL Private Finance contribution of £144k/unit, which illustrates the increasing pressure on individual RSL's finite financial capacity.

-6.10 Private Rented Sector
+6.11 Private Rented Sector